California Residential

 we will describe below.

-At this point you will have a judgment
+At this point you will have a judgment for

-for possession, but your money judgment will
+possession, but your money judgment will be

-the money judgment until after the property
+money judgment until after the property is

-applied to things like unpaid rent will
+deposit can be applied to things like unpaid

-simplify your attempt to obtain a money
+rent will simplify your attempt to obtain a

-judgment.
+money judgment.

-judgment for money owed and expenses of
+money owed and expenses of filing and

-filing and process service in the unlawful
+process service in an unlawful detainer that

-detainer itself.
+has gone by default.
 This entails the

 preparation and filing of a document